European Radio Map: Britain and Ireland

-Radio broadcasting in the United Kingdom began in 1920 (MZX/2MT, Writtle), FM radio was introduced in 1955 and DAB digital radio in 1993 (trial) and 1999 (regular service).
-The national public broadcaster British Broadcasting Corporation - BBC
+Radio broadcasting in the United Kingdom began in 1920 (MZX/2MT Writtle), FM radio was introduced in 1955 and DAB digital radio in 1993 (trial) and 1999 (regular service).
+The British Broadcasting Corporation - BBC

-was formed in 1922 with stations in London (2LO), Manchester (2ZY) and Birmingham (5IT).
+is national public broadcaster, formed in 1922 with stations in London (2LO), Manchester (2ZY) and Birmingham (5IT).
 Today, the BBC has five major national stations, available on AM/FM/DAB throughout the UK and another five digital-only national stations; 40 local stations in England and the Channel Islands; six regional stations for Wales, Scotland, and Northern Ireland; and BBC World Service in 28 languages.
+First private radio station launched in 1973.
 Broadcasting in the country is regulated by the Office of Communications – Ofcom

 .
-Currently there are three national AM or FM commercial stations, 287 local/regional commercial stations and 306 community stations in the UK, using (altogether with the BBC services) over 2000 FM, 500 MW, 3 LW radio transmitters.
+Currently there are three national AM or FM commercial stations, 287 local/regional commercial stations and 306 community stations in the UK, using (altogether with the BBC services) over 2000 FM, 300 MW, 3 LW and 1 SW station.
 On DAB digital radio there are 3 national, 6 regional and 60 local multiplexes, offering around 400 stations via over 800 transmitters.
-Primary language on radio is English, stations in other languages are available in some regions.
+Primary language on radio is English.

 Radio broadcasting in the Isle of Man began in 1964.
 Manx Radio is the national public service broadcaster of the Isle of Man, broadcasting on AM and FM.
 There are two other local commercial FM radio stations, BBC national stations from the UK are relayed to the island on FM and DAB digital radio.
 Primary language on radio is English.